Essex migrant deaths: Three Irish people released on bail

 Efforts to identify the 39 victims are continuing on Sunday.

-This unit is co-ordinating international investigations alongside that being carried out by Essex police into the deaths of 39 people whose bodies were found in the back of a lorry in Essex last week.
+This unit is co-ordinating international investigations alongside the one being carried out by Essex police into the deaths of the 39 Grays deaths.

-The unit is regarded as the most sophisticated organisation of its kind in Europe, with unrivalled ability to track cross-border crime and a huge database of smuggling networks.
+The unit is regarded as the most sophisticated organisation of its kind in Europe, with an ability to track cross-border crime and a huge database of smuggling networks.

 Europol